eeeja/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.

 My pipeline consisted of 5 primary steps:
-1. First, I converted the images to grayscale.
-I noticed through my trial tests that I was able to best detect white and yellow lanes by splitting the frame RGB channels and apply grayscale using only the R&G values.
+1. I converted the images to grayscale.
+I noticed through my trial tests that I was able to best detect white and yellow lanes by splitting up each video frame to separate RGB channels and then applying grayscale on only the R&G channel values.
-2. Second I blacked out the regions outside of the rough quadrilateral shape of a straight lane line-- this removes other edges which might distract my pipeline from identifying a lane line.
+2. I then blacked out the regions outside of the quadrilateral shape of a straight lane line-- this removes other edges which might distract my pipeline from identifying a lane line.
 3. Next I applied a Gaussian filter to smooth out the image so that the edge detector can focus on the main edges.
-4. Fourth, I apply the Canny Edge detector function so I can retrieve a list of pixels who are likely candidates to be lane lines.
+4. Since the image is smoother, now I can apply the Canny Edge detector function to retrieve a list of pixels which are likely candidates to be lane lines.
-5. Fifth, I run the pixels detected in the previous step through a hough transformation so that I can find common slopes-- this helps me identify what the lane line equations are.
+5. Last I run the pixels detected in the previous step through the opencv houghLinesP function to find find common slopes.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function to:
 1. Given the (x1,y1) & (x2,y2) coordinates for each line, find the corresponding slope and y-intercepts.
 2. Identify parallel  lines for each side.
 If these parallel  lines are close to each other, then we keep them all and average the intercepts and slopes.
-If the lines are far apart, (in this pipeline, we define far as more than +/- 20 px from the median of the slope values), then only certain slope/intercept pairs are evaluated.
-In this situation, for left lanes, we only consider slope/intercept pairs which have a larger intercept.
+If the lines are far apart, (in this pipeline, we define far as intercepts which are more than +/- 100 px from each other), then only certain slope/intercept pairs are evaluated.
+For left lanes, we only consider slope/intercept pairs which have a larger intercepts.
 These pairs would most likely be the line closest to the center of the image and most likely a lane line, as opposed to a parallel highway barrier shadow.
-For right lanes, we conly consider slope/intercept pairs which ahve a smaller intercept.
+For right lanes, we conly consider slope/intercept pairs which have a smaller intercept.
 Consider the image below:
  ![](./examples/lane_line_or_barrier_shadow.png)
 3. Once we have a set of slope/intercept pairs singled out from the previous step, we attempt to screen out any outliers to prevent them from skewing our final slope/intercept value for the left and right lane.
      We accomplish this by: